Strong and Resilient Communities

 In January 2020, the department contracted the Social Research Centre to undertake an evaluation of the SARC grant activity.
 The evaluation sought to assess the effectiveness, appropriateness and performance of the SARC activity.

 The evaluation found that SARC has positively contributed to whole of community and early intervention responses to address cohesion, improvements in economic participation, engagement with services and positive attitudes towards the community.
 SARC was effectively promoted to the community sector and funded projects that targeted a diverse range of groups.
-Findings from the evaluation will be used to improve the design and focus of future grant opportunities.
+Findings from the evaluation have been used to improve the design and focus of the SARC Activity.